Telex (input method): Rules

-Because the Vietnamese alphabet uses a complex system of diacritical marks, Telex requires the user to type in a base letter, followed by one or two characters that represent the diacritical marks:
+Because the Vietnamese alphabet uses a complex system of diacritical marks, Telex requires the user to type in a base letter, followed by one or two characters that represent the diacritical marks.
+Telex takes advantage of the quirks and limitations of Vietnamese orthography to insert diacritics.
+Since the letters f, w, z, and j do not exist in Vietnamese, Telex assigns diacritics to their corresponding keys, allowing users to type màn as mafn.
+Despite r, s, and x being part of the Vietnamese alphabet, they cannot directly follow vowel letters in orthography.
+Nevertheless, Telex utilises these letters to input diacritics as well.

 To write the pair of keys as two distinct characters, the second character has to be repeated.
 For example, the Vietnamese word cải xoong must be entered as cari xooong rather than cari xoong (*cải xông).

 If more than one tone marking key is pressed, the last one will be used.
 For example, typing asz will return "a".
 (Thus z can also be used to delete diacritics when using an input method editor.)
 To write a tone marking key as a normal character, one has to press it twice: her becomes hẻ, while herr becomes her.